Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Minuses

-It is also worth noting such a disadvantage of the drug as its relatively high price compared to other 3rd generation cephalosporins.
+It is also worth noting such a drawback of the drug as its relatively high price compared to other 3rd generation cephalosporins.
 So, 1 bottle with a dosage of 1 g will cost from 155 rubles.

-Amoxiclav is a broad-spectrum antibiotic with the main active ingredient amoxicillin + clavulanic acid.
+Amoxiclav is a broad-spectrum antibiotic, with the main active ingredient amoxicillin + clavulanic acid.
 The drug belongs to the group of penicillins.

 pros